dainmiller/podcast-backend-as-a-service/README.md

-# podcastcrawlerasaservice
+# Podcast Backend as a Service
-Provides an API to `trigger` and `subscribe` to the results of podcast crawling.
+Docs coming soon for full suite of APIs for podcast backend.